-Besides teaching, cultivating and developing Honors courses, they advise the dean on Honors matters and help Honors students in their respective disciplines and fields.
+The Pearce Faculty Fellows are a vital and unique part of the Honors College family.
+Besides teaching, cultivating and developing Honors courses, they mentor our students, participate in the national fellowships process and advise the dean on Honors matters.
 Half of their teaching and half of their service are assigned to the Honors College for the duration of their two-year appointments.

 Physics and Astronomy

 French, Language, Literature and Cultures

 Demetrius Abshire, Biobehavioral Health and Nursing Science